Case Studies

 Forming a Metal Part With the 800-Ton Press

-This ramp is manufactured on a progressive die that includes only ONE forming station to complete that stage of production.
+This ramp is manufactured on a progressive die that includes only one forming station to complete that stage of production.
 A detailed finishing process includes deburring and polishing.

 Outdoor Power Equipment Metal Stamping Case Study